-Well the answer to that question depends upon what motherboard you have and also, to an extent, what graphics card you have.
+Well, the answer to that question depends upon what motherboard you have and also, to an extent, what graphics card you have.

-To figure out whether your motherboard supports two graphics cards or not you need to figure out
+To figure out whether your motherboard supports two graphics cards or not, you need to figure out

-- What chipset the motherboard has
+- What chipset does the motherboard have

 - Whether it has two full x16 slots or not

 The motherboard chipset model plays a significant role in determining whether it supports dual graphics cards.

 - H and B series in the budget and midrange segments.

 - Z series in the premium market segment

 Similarly, AMD has

 - A and B series in the budget and midrange segments